 Our goal with the new Supercross BLK Carbon fiber fork, was not to make it lighter, but to make it stronger, stiffer and to keep pushing the envelope for BMX fork technology.

 And by engineering the new Supercross BLK as a solid 1 pc form which is stronger than the boned and glued in steertube type of fork, it is also lighter.
 With the new tools and design, we were able to shave off a full 1/4 pound! and increase the strength.
-That's right, not only is the new Supercross BLK Fork stronger, it is lighter.

 Please watch the video below for the machine testing on the Supercross BLK forks.
 All of our Supercross and Speedline product meet AND EXCEED all EN Test standards for racing bicycles.